 The Bible does not say why those three body parts were left.
-One could imagine that even stray dogs didn't want any part of Jezebel's skull that she had used to do evil thinking, her feet that represented her sinful walk, and the palms of her hands with represented her work.
+One could imagine that even stray dogs didn't want any part of Jezebel's skull that she had used to think evil thoughts, her feet that represented her sinful walk, and the palms of her hands that represented her sinful work.

 The lesson here is that Jezebel was met with a gruesome death because of her transgressions against God and her evil deeds against the people of God.

 You might not have been born of royal heritage.
 You might not be married to a king.
 You might not even have any of the good qualities that Jezebel had, but there might be a little bit of Jezebel in you.

 To avoid the gruesome death that Jezebel encountered, turn to God instead of turning away from Him.
 Don't use your influence to turn others away from God.
 Treat people with love and respect.
 Don't manipulate them and falsely accuse them just to get what you want.